Mahadibappi/full-stack-ecommerce-app-client/README.md

-# Getting Started with Create React App
+# Let's introduce with Second hand laptop selling app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Available Features

-In the project directory, you can run:
+## Sales second laptop to the market

+## Add product by your self

+## Admin role and different seller role

+## Dynamic payment system

 ### `npm start`